qwc-services/qwc-services.github.io/src/topics/FeatureInfo.md

 ### Custom export

-By default, the identify dialog in QWC2 allows you to export the results to `json` (QWC2 feature storage format), `geojson` (standard GeoJSON without QWC2 specific fields), `csv` (single CSV with all layers) or `csv+zip` (ZIP with one CSV per layer).
+By default, the identify dialog in QWC allows you to export the results to `json` (QWC feature storage format), `geojson` (standard GeoJSON without QWC specific fields), `csv` (single CSV with all layers) or `csv+zip` (ZIP with one CSV per layer).
 You can define additional export functions by extending `customExporters` in `qwc2-app/js/IdentifyExtensions.js`.

 ### Custom HTML templates<a name="html-templates"></a>